metiago/metiago.github.io/content/posts/solid-liskov-substitution-principle.md

 }
 ```

 At this point, we can see that, although snake is an animal, the method cannot be implemented because snakes don't have any legs.
-These are the kinds of problems that violation of `Liskov Substitution Principle` leads to, and they can most usually be recognized by a method that does nothing, or even can’t be implemented.
+These are the kinds of problems that violates `Liskov Substitution Principle` and they can be recognized by a method that does nothing
+or can’t be implemented e.g.

 Therefore, to fix this issue, we have to implement a correct inheritance between objects.

 ### Example